willymcallister/willymcallister.github.io/_articles/source-transformation.md

 Convert Norton to Thévenin: set $\text V_\text T = \text I_\text N \, \text R_\text N$.

-Notice how the conversion process resembles Ohm's Law.

 Thévenin and Norton forms are *equivalent* because they have the same $i$-$v$ behavior from the viewpoint of the output port.

 ----

-We explain this idea by looking at the $i$-$v$ graphs of the Thévenin and Norton forms, and show how they are equivalent.
-It's a helpful trick as you work with circuits.

 We'll draw a lot of $i$-$v$ graphs to visualize what's going on.
 This sinks in better if you to do most of the work.
 Please follow along with pencil and paper.

-The article after this one is on [Thévenin and Norton equivalents]({{ site.baseurl }}{% link _articles/thevenin-norton.md %}).
-It uses source transformation to derive a powerful tool to simplify circuits, Thévenin's theorem: Any complicated network of resistors and sources can be reduced down to a Thévenin or Norton equivalent.
+The theory of [Thévenin and Norton equivalents]({{ site.baseurl }}{% link _articles/thevenin-norton.md %}) is based on source transformation.
+Thévenin's theorem says any complicated network of resistors and sources can be reduced down to a Thévenin or Norton equivalent.

 ## $i$-$v$ graphs for $\text V$, $\text I$, and $\text R$

-Let's review the $i$-$v$ graphs of sources and resistors.
+Let's review the individual $i$-$v$ graphs of sources and resistors.
 Carefully sketch each of these as separate lines on an $i$-$v$ graph,
 * voltage source, $v = 5\,\text V$
 * current source, $i = 6\,\text{mA}$
 * resistor, $\text R = 2\,\text k\Omega$

 A voltage source plots as a vertical straight line.
-Same voltage for any current.
+It's the same voltage for any current.
 A current source plots as a horizontal straight line.
-Same current for any voltage.
+It's the same current for any voltage.

 A resistor appears as a line, $i = \dfrac{v}{\text R_{\text T}}$, where the slope (rise over run) is $\dfrac{1}{\text R_{\text T}}$.